-Class 1: All active, full-time and part time Employees of the Employer (formerly known as St.

-Francis) regularly working a minimum of 20 hours per week, excluding Executives and
+Class 1: All active, full-time and part time Employees of the Employer (formerly known as St. Francis) regularly scheduled to work a minimum of 20 hours per week, excluding Executives and Physicians.

-Physicians.

 SCHEDULE OF BENEFITS FOR CLASS 1

 Eligibility Waiting Period